 History: The first permanent cinema in Northern Calcutta.
 The first Bengali feature film was released here in 1919.
 Bought by P. Ganguly of Kali Films in 1936.
 From this point it was known as Sree.

-Imperial Theatre
+Imperial Theatre (later Moonlight Cinema)

-Location: Barabaazar
+Location:

-The Electric Theatre (later Regal Theatre)
+The Electric Theatre (see also Albion and Regal Theatre)

 Location: 4 S.N.
 Banerjee Street, Calcutta (formerly 4, Corporation Street)